 June Fening, Daughter in Law of Political Science Professor Lt Col Raymond Fening.
 US Senate candidate Eric LaMont Gregory stopped by the Middletown Campus of Miami University to discuss the profound effect that Lt Col Fening had on the Senate Candidate's career.

 A good intelligence officer, US Senate Candidate Eric LaMont Gregory explains, is one that when everyone's attention is concentrated on the east; looks to the north, south and west.
-Lt Col Raymond Fening, a long time Middletown and Butler County Republican, was a liason between the Department of War and the White House during World War II and often spoke with me and Mike Avey (a brillant student of electoral politics) about the intricacies of the War Department - White House relationship.
+Col Raymond Fening, a long time Middletown and Butler County Republican, was a liason between the Department of War and the White House during World War II and often spoke with me and Mike Avey (a brilliant student of electoral politics) about the intricacies of the War Department - White House relationship.

 One day, after a long day of meetings, Roosevelt sat in his office reflecting upon the nature of the people that came in to see him that day.
 Roosevelt said to his staff, Fening among them, that those who came into the White House and said; Mr President, I will do whatever you ask of me, offered him nothing.
 When a visitor came in and said that he had a train coming from the west coast and could add enough cars to move the troops he needed, the president was pleased.